cyber-shah/graphs-paper/Report.md

     return explored_nodes_indices, shortest_path
 ```

-Apart from the above function, we also implemented a function to build the shortest path from the parent map.
+Apart from the above function, the function to build the shortest path from the parent map.
 It takes in the parent map, the source node index, and the destination node index.
 The function iterates through the parent map, starting from the destination node, and appends the current node index to the shortest path list.
 The function terminates when the current node index is equal to the source node index.
 The shortest path list is then reversed to obtain the correct order of nodes.

 ```Python
 def build_shortest_path(parent_map, source_node_index, destination_node_index):